unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.36 [16 October 2019] =
+* [Bugfix] Querystring Parameters in the url of webpage were resetting the Facebook Like and Facebook Recommend counts to zero
+* [Bugfix] Admin was not receiving new user notification email with Woocommerce active

 = 7.12.35 [25 September 2019] =
 * [Bugfix] Twitch login stopped working
 * [Security fix] Twitch login was not checking if user's email has been verified on Twitch